 To make sure the community is owned and managed by those who will live there, everyone purchaser becomes a member of Cambridge Cohousing Limited, a company limited by guarantee, which is the management company for Marmalade Lane.

 Membership gives voting rights and the extent of an individual member's liability in the event the company is wound up is limited to £1.

 Each household is expected to nominate one person as a director of the Company to make sure each household has an equal say in important community decisions.

 There is a one-off membership fee of £250.
 This is put aside towards costs of community training and used for long-term improvements to the site (currently a tree-planting programme).

 Will there be any constraints if I wish to sell my property in future?

 Once Marmalade Lane is fully occupied, a waiting list of prospective future residents will be maintained.
 When a resident wishes to sell a property, they will be required to give Cambridge Cohousing Ltd eight weeks to offer it to the waiting list at full market value before it may be sold on the open market.

 There is no requirement for future purchasers to be approved by Cambridge Cohousing Ltd.

 Marmalade Lane has been featured in multiple publications.
-Click the links below to read the articles (external links).
+Click the links below to read some of the articles (external links).

 Cambridge’s first cohousing community - Marmalade Lane